Harrison Ashby

-Harrison Charlie Ashby (born 14 November 2001) is a professional footballer who plays as a right-back for club Newcastle United.
-Born in England, he is a youth international for Scotland.
+Harrison Charles Ashby (born 14 November 2001) is a professional footballer who plays as a right-back for club Luton Town, on loan from club Newcastle United.
+Born in England, he has represented Scotland at youth level.

 Club career

 West Ham United

 Prior to signing for West Ham United at the age of nine, Ashby was on the books at Chelsea.
 Ashby signed his first professional contract with West Ham in the summer of 2020.

 He made his debut on 15 September 2020, replacing Ben Johnson in the 84th minute of the EFL Cup second round fixture versus Charlton Athletic, a match won 3–0 by the Premier League side.
 On 15 December 2021, Ashby made his Premier League debut as a substitute for Pablo Fornals in a 0–2 away defeat to Arsenal.

 Newcastle United

 On 31 January 2023, Ashby signed for Newcastle United for an undisclosed fee.
 The deal was later reported to be worth up to £3 million.

 On 4 August 2023, Ashby joined Swansea City on a season-long loan.

 Ashby scored his first senior competitive goal on 26 August 2023, while on loan at Swansea City.
-He scored the goal in a Championship match against Preston North End, which Swansea lost 2-1.
+He scored the goal in a Championship match against Preston North End, which Swansea lost 2–1.

 On 30 August 2024, Ashby moved to Queens Park Rangers on a season-long loan.

+In January 2026, Ashby signed on loan for Bradford City.
+Ashby only had limited game time throughout January due to strong competition in the squad.

+On 9 July 2026, Ashby joined League One side Luton Town on a season-long loan.